Ankit-Matth/JobGenie/README.md

 - 🔍 **Aggregated Job Listings**: Web scraping modules fetch jobs from Naukri.com, Indeed, and Internshala.
 - ⚙️ **Custom Filters**: Users can filter by role, company, location, skills, and more.
-- 📧 **Instant Notifications**: Email alerts for jobs matching the user’s criteria.
+- 📧 **Instant Notifications**: Email alerts every 24 hours for jobs matching the user’s criteria.
 - 📊 **Unified Dashboard**: View, track, and manage all job applications in one place.

----

-## 👥 Team Roles & Responsibilities

-### 👤 Mohit Kumar
-- Authentication (sign-up, login, password reset)
-- Backend: User APIs and notification system
-- Documentation: Project report, PPT, etc.

-### 👤 Ankit (Project Lead)
-- UI/UX Design and complete frontend development
-- Web scraping and data integration using Puppeteer.js
-- Backend: Data ingestion and integration APIs
-- Project planning, coordination, and deployment

 ---